swipely/aviator/README.md

 Aviator is a single-page front-end router built for modularity.

 Routes are configured in one place.
-You specify as many route handlers (responders) as you'd like.
+You specify as many route handlers (targets) as you'd like.
 The goals are:

 * A singleton Navigator object that knows how to dispatch the routes
 * Browser agnostic back/forward navigation and url editing via push state or hash urls